angusmaccuish/FRTB/MAR21.md

 ## Sensitivity definitions for vega risk

-The option-level vega risk sensitivity to a given risk factor ^[As specified in the vega risk factor definitions in \[MAR21.8\] to \[MAR21.14\], the implied volatility of the option must be mapped to one or more maturity tenors.] is measured by multiplying vega by the implied volatility of the option as follows, where:
+The option-level vega risk sensitivity to a given risk factor^[As specified in the vega risk factor definitions in \[MAR21.8\] to \[MAR21.14\], the implied volatility of the option must be mapped to one or more maturity tenors.] is measured by multiplying vega by the implied volatility of the option as follows, where:

 1. vega, $\frac{\partial V_i}{\partial \sigma_i}$, is defined as the change in the market value of the option $V_i$ as a